Revised December, 2019 – Resource, Ministry of Labor Social Security Ankara, Turkey

-The conditions for setting up a business and share transfer are the same as those applied to local investors.
+The condition for setting up a business and share transfer are the same as those applied to local investors.
 International investors may establish any form of company set out in the Turkish Commercial Code (TCC), which offers a corporate governance approach that meets international standards, fosters private equity and public offering activities, creates transparency in managing operations, and aligns the Turkish business environment with EU legislation as well as with the EU accession process.

 TURKISH COMPANY TYPES UNDER TCC AND ALTERNATIVE FORMS

 There are corporate and non-corporate forms for companies under the TCC, which states that companies may be established under the following types:

 - Joint Stock Company (JSC)

 Although some financial thresholds (i.e., minimum capital) and organs differ from each other, the procedure to be followed for establishing a JSC or an LLC are the same.

 Although companies may be established according to these five different types, JSC and LLC are the most common types chosen both in the global economy and Turkey.